bcnmy/documentation/docs/pages/nexus/tutorials/gasless.md

 ```

 ### Set up Nexus client with paymaster
 Let's configure a client for the Smart Account with a `paymasterUrl` to enable gasless transactions.
-A `bundlerUrl` is required to submit User Operations to the Network, which will initialize the Smart Account.
+A `bundlerUrl` is required to submit transactions to the Network, which will initialize the Smart Account.

 ```typescript twoslash
 import { createNexusClient, createBicoPaymasterClient } from "@biconomy/sdk";